alphagov/govuk-developer-docs/source/manual/ruby.html.md

 ### Add to Puppet

 Once it's available as a package in Aptly you can [install it everywhere using Puppet][puppet_rbenv_all].
-Machines only run `apt-get update` periodically so it might take a little time for the package to become available.
+However, machines only run `apt-get update` periodically ([nightly](https://docs.publishing.service.gov.uk/manual/alerts/security-updates.html)) so it might take time for the package to become available.

+You can speed things along by SSH'ing into the relevant machine and running `sudo apt-get update`, then `govuk_puppet --test`.
+You should see a successful Ruby install as part of the Puppet run.

+You'll need to do that on `jenkins` (and, if impatient, each of the `ci_agent` machines) first to get the PR's tests passing, and then on the respective machine that your app will run on (e.g. `backend`).

 ### Update Ruby version in the relevant repos